-Yesterday we celebrated the 15th anniversary of Vince Carter’s famous dunk – which many consider the greatest dunk of all-time – OVER Fred Weiss.
-I thought it would only be fitting to follow-up that story with a story about the guy who Vince Carter “declined” to dunk against in high school and his famous dunk OVER Sergio McClain in high school.
-That guy is Ronnie Fields who supposedly had a 50 inch vert back in his days playing along side Kevin Garnett at Farragut Academy and was the subject of the 2013 documentary “Bounce Back”.
+Yesterday, we celebrated the 15th anniversary of Vince Carter's famous dunk OVER Fred Weiss.
+I thought it would only be fitting to follow-up that story with a story about the guy who Vince Carter "declined" to dunk against in high school and that' guy's famous dunk OVER Sergio McClain.
+That guy is Ronnie Fields, who supposedly had a 50-inch vert back in his days with Kevin Garnett at Farragut Academy and was the subject of the 2013 documentary "Bounce Back".

-Then in the late 90’s I came across a website called Ronnie Fields Sacred Temple which led me to a site called Above The Rim which was ran by a guy named Anthony Petosa aka Keeper of the Ronnie highlights.
+Then in the late 90's, I came across a website called Ronnie Fields Sacred Temple, which led me to a site called Above The Rim, which was ran by a guy named Anthony Petosa aka Keeper of the Ronnie highlights.
 I got in touch with Anthony and bought a VHS tape from him that made the original And1 Mixtape on VHS look like 4k HD.
-But I didn’t have any complaints – even with the lines and static – because the highlights were rare and amazing.
+But I didn't have any complaints.
+Even with the lines and static I had no complaints because the highlights were so rare and impressive.

-When YouTube came around, I posted a mix, made up of clips from the VHS tape, called “Best Dunker Ever?” and it was cool but what always bothered me was I didn’t have footage of this legendary dunk I kept hearing about.
-I saw a photo of it in Slam’s “Best Dunkers Ever” Special Edition magazine but I needed video proof.
+When YouTube came around, I posted a mix, made up of clips from the VHS tape, called "Best Dunker Ever?"
+It was cool, but what always bothered me was I didn't have footage of this legendary dunk I kept hearing about.
+I saw a photo of it in Slam's "Best Dunkers Ever" Special Edition magazine but I needed video proof.

 About 10 years after making the mix, I found out about a Kickstarter campaign for a documentary that was being made about Fields.
 I contributed and ended up meeting the director, Thatcher Kamin, and doing a little interview with Ronnie.
 If that wasn't enough to excite the 90's me, I finally got to see the infamous dunk and it's as good as I thought I would be when I first laid my eyes on the pic below.

-If you haven’t seen the dunk yet then watch the first video at the top and if you haven’t seen documentary “Bounce Back” yet, I highly recommend you watch it.
-You can go to http://www.ronniefieldsbounceback.com/ to see it.
+If you haven't seen the dunk yet then watch the first video at the top.
+And if you haven't seen the documentary "Bounce Back" yet, I highly recommend you watch it at http://www.ronniefieldsbounceback.com.